-In OSJ (UK), every person (whether a person of self declared faith or not) matters, is valued and has their part to play in the health and welfare of the community.
+In OSJ (UK), every person (whether a person of self declared faith or not) matters, is valued and has their part to play in the health and welfare of the whole community.

 OSJ (UK) is about helping individuals discover the person God created them to be, and helping them employ the gifts, talents and skills they have been uniquely entrusted with by God on behalf of the community.

 OSJ (UK) is about recognising and enabling people's ministries rather than disabling them.

 OSJ (UK) is about encouraging the embracing and accepting of personal spiritual responsibility and authority.

 Authenticity of faith: bible basics are our foundation and are non-negotiable.

 Where it comes to matters of 'faith' over 'religion', OSJ (UK) can respond to need very flexibly in terms of ministry, sacrament and liturgy, but will not work against bible principles and teachings, and in this respect we remain both orthodox and conservative.
 This position can put us in conflict with society and even with some of the more liberal Christian denominations.